Computing class groups and gonalities of algebraic curves over finite fields: Computing Riemann-Roch spaces

-The correctness of the above algorithm relies on the fact that if $x$ is a smooth point on a curve over an algebraically closed field, then there is always a uniformizer of the form $z-z(x)$ where $z$ is an affine coordinate function.
-Taking $z=y_i/y$, the expression $\mu_a(\frac{y_i}{y})$ is equal to In our code, we apply \ref{alg:uniformizer} to either the canonical model if the curve is non-hyperelliptic or to the hyperelliptic model, as these models are always smooth\footnote{Some special care is needed for the point at infinity in the hyperelliptic case.}.
+In our code, we apply Algorithm \ref{alg:uniformizer} to either the canonical model if the curve is non-hyperelliptic or to the hyperelliptic model, as these models are always smooth\footnote{Some special care is needed for the point at infinity in the hyperelliptic case.}.
+Also note that while Algorithm \ref{alg:uniformizer} is stated for a curve $X \subseteq \P^n$, we do not need to compute equations for the model of $X$ in $\P^n$.
+Instead, Algorithm \ref{alg:uniformizer} simply requires a map $f: X \to \P^n$ that is birational onto its image and a point $x$ such that $f(X)$ is smooth at $x$.
+This data can be obtained in the computational setting of Section \ref{sec:notation}; see Algorithm \ref{alg:differential_expansions} for a practical example.

 We now turn our attention to the problem of computing the vectors $\mathbf{a}_{x, i, j}$ appearing in the statement of Theorem \ref{thm:rr_matrix}.
 Conceptually, this procedure is quite simple.
 After multiplying the function $f_i$ by an appropriate power of the uniformizer $q_x$ so that the resulting function has valuation 0, we evaluate this function at $x$, or equivalently, compute the residue class of the function in $k(x)$.
 This yields the vector $\mathbf{a}_{x, i, 0}$.
-We then subtract the corresponding linear combination of the functions $u_{x, l}$, giving a function of valuation 1, and then divide by the uniformizer $q_x$.
+We then subtract the corresponding linear combination of the functions $u_{x, l}$, giving a function of positive valuation, and then divide by the uniformizer $q_x$.
 We can now repeat this procedure to obtain the higher terms in the series expansion.

 As far as we are aware, this is the approach used by existing algorithms for computing standard Laurent series expansions such as the \texttt{Completion} intrinsic in Magma.
 However, this approach can be quite time-consuming for a variety of reasons.
 For instance, if the uniformizer $q_x$ is a polynomial of high degree, the division operation can be quite slow.
 To circumvent this, we utilize the procedure described in Algorithm \ref{alg:uniformizer} instead, which tends to yield simpler uniformizers.